oar-team/cigri/doc/documentation/doc_lib.rst

 apilib
 ------

-Library handling the CiGri API that serves REST queries.
+Library handling the |soft| API that serves REST queries.